rainbowdashlabs/reputation-bot/assets/privacy.md

 `guild id`, `user id`

 **What:**
-We store total and rolling reputation of users.
+We store the total and rolling reputation of users.
 We also store manual reputation offsets.

 **Why:**
 `guild id`: Required to identify the guild for which the reputation is stored.